stephanlphilips/pulse_lib/Readme.md

 TODO bugs and small things to fix,
 * make segments appendable
-* deal with names and units of the loops
+* deal with names and units of the loops + setpoints variable
 * make cut function

 !! keysight AWG's their waveforms need to have a length of modulo 10 !! (related to the clock of the AWG)